supercodepoet/django-skylark/docs/intro.rst

 Why are we putting this in ``templates/goodies/list/media/js/``\.
 Django's convention states that this should really go somewhere in the ``MEDIA_ROOT``\.
-The decision we made with CrunchyFrog is that your views typically involve a group of files and directories to make a specific thing happen.
+The decision we made with Django Skylark is that your views typically involve a group of files and directories to make a specific thing happen.
 We'd rather see everything stick together in one place as opposed to stringing the files out in different directories.